ExpediaGroup/graphql-kotlin/README.md

 toSchema(listOf(def))
 ```

 More about writing schemas with Kotlin below.
+All examples below are based on the example project included in this repo.

 # Writing schemas with Kotlin